bbauska/CSS-Basics/README.md

 ...
 ```

 The link element in the example has three attributes.
-The first, `rel`, tells the browser the type of the target of the link.
-The second, `type`, tells the browser what type of stylesheet it is.
-And the third, `href`, tells the browser under which URL to find the stylesheet.
+The first, `rel`, tells the browser
+the type of the target of the link.
+The second, `type`, tells the browser what type of
+stylesheet it is.
+And the third, `href`, tells the browser under which URL to find the
+stylesheet.

 <div align="right">
-  <b><a href="#top">↥ Back To Top</a></b>
+    <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What does the cascading portion of CSS mean?

-The **cascading** in CSS refers to the fact that styling rules "cascade" down from several sources.
-This means that CSS has an inherent hierarchy and styles of a higher precedence will overwrite rules of a lower precedence.
+The **cascading** in CSS refers to the fact that styling rules "cascade" down from
+several sources.
+This means that CSS has an inherent hierarchy and styles of a higher
+precedence will overwrite rules of a lower precedence.

-Even the simplest HTML document may have three or more style sheets associated with it including:
+Even the simplest HTML document may have three or more style sheets associated with
+it including:

 * The browser\'s style sheet
 * The user\'s style sheet